scalameter/scalameter/home/gettingstarted/index.md

 The reason this is done less often is because it is not easy to assess the **correctness** of a performance regression test.
-A typical unit test will invoke a certain method and compare its return value against hardcoded expected values.
+A typical unit test will invoke a certain method and compare its return value against a hardcoded expected value.
-Methods usually return the same value provided that the same preconditions (method arguments and global state) are met -- in this sense, they are *deterministic* and *reproducible*.
+Methods return the same value in all environments provided that the same preconditions (method arguments and global state) are met -- in this sense, they are *deterministic* and *reproducible*, something we usually take for granted.
 Performance regression tests exhibit very different properties.

 First, microbenchmark running times are not deterministic.